sn0218/wikipedia-like-online-encyclopedia/README.md

     - If the query matches the name of an encyclopedia entry, the user should be redirected to that entry’s page.
     - If the query does not match the name of an encyclopedia entry, the user should instead be taken to a search results page that displays a list of all encyclopedia entries that have the query as a substring.
 For example, if the search query were Py, then Python should appear in the search results.
     - Clicking on any of the entry names on the search results page should take the user to that entry’s page.
-- **New Page:**:Clicking “Create New Page” in the sidebar should take the user to a page where they can create a new encyclopedia entry.
+- **New Page:**Clicking “Create New Page” in the sidebar should take the user to a page where they can create a new encyclopedia entry.
     - Users should be able to enter a title for the page and, in a textarea, should be able to enter the Markdown content for the page.
     - Users should be able to click a button to save their new page.
     - When the page is saved, if an encyclopedia entry already exists with the provided title, the user should be presented with an error message.